 The responsibility of every Member Group is ‘to promote the study and practice of Computing and to advance knowledge and education therein for the benefit of the public ‘ within its chosen area.

-A Member Group can be a Branch, a Specialist Group, International Section or any other properly constituted (see Creating a Member Group) grouping approved by the Membership Board on behalf of the Institute.
+A Member Group can be a Branch, a Specialist Group, International Section or any other properly constituted (see Creating a Member Group) grouping approved by the Community Board on behalf of the Institute.
 Members of the Institute are encouraged to join and become active in Member Groups.